tk1351/x-echo/memory-bank/progress.md

 ### Test Coverage
 - Target: > 80% code coverage
-- Current: User registration functionality has good coverage
+- Current: User registration and authentication functionality has good coverage

 ### Code Quality
 - Using Biome for linting and formatting